 There are currently two ways to use direct debit (SEPA) in Teamleader:

 1. An easy, free integration built by our partner Twikey.
 You can read more about it here.
 Once connected to Twikey all booked invoices can be send to Twikey immediately for payment, whether your customer is paying through Sepa direct debit, a payment link or even regular transfer.
-More information can be found in this article.

 2. If you don't use the integration, there is an easy workaround.
 To be able to make it work, you will need the following: